Artan-Hysenaj/my-projects/README.md

-# my-projects
-Here you will find all of the bigger projects that I've worked on.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Here you will find all of the bigger projects that I've worked on.\ I did not include smaller applications that I have created since these

 ## Available Scripts